Saving Money With the Oslo Pass and What to See While You're There

 Back near the Nationaltheatre station, there’s a modern art gallery - Stenersenmuseet - to view while you are in this part of the city.

 To get out of the city for a little while, take the metro line 1 up to Holmenskollen.
-This is a ski area and there’s a ski jump here which you can go to the top of.
-Catch the elevator from inside the ski museum, again included on the Oslo Pass.
-Riding to the top of the ski jump, you get out and see just how far these athletes jump, and of course the views are amazing.
+This is a ski area and you can go to the top of the famous ski jump to experience it for yourself.
+You catch the elevator from inside the ski museum, again this is included on the Oslo Pass.
+Riding to the top of the ski jump, you can get outside and see just how far these athletes jump, and of course the views are amazing.

 In the winter, there is plenty of snow up here and it is great to sit and watch the skiers and boarders for a while.
 There is also a handy cafe for grabbing a hot drink and a snack.
 Come back down the hillside on the metro, alight at Nationaltheatre and walk across to the ferries where you can go over to an island.